18dhanrajshettyd/Machine-learning-with-python/README.md

 >>> 1 + 1
 2
 But in a script, an expression all by itself doesn’t do anything!
 This is a common source of confusion for beginners.

-Exercise 2   Type the following statements in the Python interpreter to see what they do:
-5
-x = 5
-x + 1